Request for Applications

 Application begins at bottom of page.

-Twenty cities will receive $20,000 to $60,000 each to support eligible activities ($10,000 to $15,000 per activity) and allowable expenditures during their participation as an ACT city.
+Thirty cities will receive up to $200,000 each to support eligible activities and allowable expenditures during their 3 year participation as an ACT city.
 (See Activities, Budget, and Use of Funds below.)
-Funding for additional activities may be requested throughout the project but may not exceed a total of $60,000 per city.
-These funds are a one-time allocation to support ACT activities in 2020 and 2021.
-Applicants are to remain cognizant that the use of Mental Health Services Act funds and the activities proposed in response to this RFA must be consistent with the authority provided under SB 840.
+These funds are a one-time allocation to support ACT activities in 2021 through 2026.
+Applicants are to remain cognizant that the use of ACT appropriations from the California General Fund (previously Mental Health Services Act) and the activities proposed in response to this RFA must be consistent with the authority provided under SB 115 (previously SB 840).
 Funding is contingent upon available revenues and appropriation by the Legislature and the California Department of Public Health.

 Applicants must be a 501(c)3, other non-governmental entity, or tribal sovereignties that is a current member of their city’s existing ACT Team.
 Before applying, an applicant must work with an ACT Coach and the ACT Core Team to develop a scope of work and learn about activity options.
 The table below provides full eligibility requirements to receive funding and means of meeting them.